YosysHQ/nextpnr/docs/faq.md

 ### Delay Estimates

 Each architecture must implement a `estimateDelay()` method that estimates the expected delay for a path from given `src` to `dst` wires.
-*It is very important that this method slightly overestimates the expected delay.* Otherwise there will be performance issues with the router.
+*It is very important that this method slightly overestimates the expected delay.* Furthermore, it should overestimate the expected delay by a slightly larger margin for longer paths than for shorter paths.
+Otherwise there will be performance issues with the router.

 The delays estimates returned by that method should also be as fine-grain as possible.
 It definitely pays off to spend some time improving the `estimateDelay()` for your architecture once implementing small designs work.